gomorpheus/morpheus-docs/release_notes/current.rst

              - Added ability to associate Instance Type Price Sets to Instance Types via |morpheus| API and CLI.
 This functionality has also been added to |morpheus| UI
              - Added bulk "remove from control" functionality to |morpheus| API and CLI for removing Instances based on brownfield workloads from |morpheus| control.
 Greenfield Instances still must be deleted to be removed for licensing reasons
              - Added plugin upload capability for |morpheus| API and CLI :superscript:`5.4.12`
-             - Alert and Contact creation is now handled as expected through |morpheus| API and CLI when "Monitoring" Role permission is set to "User" level :superscript:`5.4.15.4.10`
+             - Alert and Contact creation is now handled as expected through |morpheus| API and CLI when "Monitoring" Role permission is set to "User" level :superscript:`5.4.10`
              - Create and manage Scale Thresholds (Library > Automation > Scale Thresholds) from |morpheus| API and CLI :superscript:`5.4.11`
              - Improved |morpheus| API and CLI response related to networks including the addition of Search Domains when getting Networks and setting/updating Search Domains :superscript:`5.4.11`
              - IPAM Network Integrations can now be added via API
              - Labels can now be added to Tasks, Workflows, and Jobs through |morpheus| API and CLI
              - New feature permission "Lifecycle: Environment Variables" can be managed through |morpheus| API and CLI
              - Updating Kubernetes Clusters via |morpheus| API or CLI now allows toggling the "Managed" attribute or adding an "API Token" value as you can already through |morpheus| UI :superscript:`5.4.9`
              - When integrating Clouds via |morpheus| API and CLI, associating a custom icon with the new Cloud is now supported
-             - ``library-node-types`` add and update commands in |morpheus| CLI now properly support passing in ``evars`` and ``evars-json`` parameters :superscript:`5.4.15.4.10`
+             - ``library-node-types`` add and update commands in |morpheus| CLI now properly support passing in ``evars`` and ``evars-json`` parameters :superscript:`5.4.10`
-:Alerts: - Users with "Monitoring" Role permission set to "User" can now only edit and delete contacts they've created and can only set alert rules for Apps/Instances they can access (even when selecting all) :superscript:`5.4.15.4.10`
+:Alerts: - Users with "Monitoring" Role permission set to "User" can now only edit and delete contacts they've created and can only set alert rules for Apps/Instances they can access (even when selecting all) :superscript:`5.4.10`
 :Amazon: - Amazon storage pricing is now syncing instead of seeded
           - Jakarta (ap-southeast-3) and UAE (me-central-1) regions added for scoping Amazon AWS Clouds :superscript:`5.4.10`
 :Azure: - Azure workloads can now be provisioned to different regions from the resource group (if desired) as you can from the Azure web console :superscript:`5.4.9`
          - Guidance recommendations can now be surfaced for Azure VMs which don't have the |morpheus| Agent installed
          - The Inventory Level field has been removed from Azure Cloud config.
 It was previously needed to enable or disable power state sync for Azure workloads but this data can now be gathered from other API payloads we already sync for other purposes
-:Clouds: - Added ability to associate existing VMs (Infrastructure > Compute > Virtual Machines) to different Clouds.**NOTE: This is not a migration tool.
+:Clouds: - Added ability to associate existing VMs (Infrastructure > Compute > Virtual Machines) to different Clouds. **NOTE: This is not a migration tool.
 Once a workload has been moved to a new Cloud, use this functionality to associate the existing managed VM record to the new Cloud and wipe out the newly discovered unmanaged VM record.
 This preserves the original VM record and associated historical data while recognizing the new Cloud and continuing monitoring operations from the new VM** :superscript:`5.4.9`
           - Added the ability to set custom icons when integrating new Clouds or editing existing Clouds.
           - The Connection Options section of the Cloud config modal has been moved higher for added visibility.
 This section only appears when proxies or workers are set up in |morpheus|
           - When first integrating a new Cloud, the Cloud's status will be given as "initializing" to indicate that the Cloud is doing its initial syncs before going into "OK" status to indicate that the Cloud integration is ready